AnasMehmood1/Luxury/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Run `npm install` to install dependencies.
+3. Run this command npm install react-scripts
 4. Run `npm start` to launch the development server.
 5. Open the website in your preferred web browser.